 The Isle of Wight is an island of the coast of Hampshire with direct ferry access from Southampton and Portsmouth.
 It’s very easy to get to and for me, it’s like another little world.
-We had our first holiday there in October 2014 despite living in the county for the majority of my life.
+We had our first family holiday there with Park Resorts in October 2014 despite living in the county for the majority of my life.
 I want to introduce my daughter to plenty of different places that I never went to as a child, especially places quite local to home.
 My partner used to visit the Isle of Wight a lot as a child and loved each of his trips there.
 As it’s part of England, of course it has our beautiful British weather but it also has lots of wildlife, beaches, hills and fun attractions for families.
 It’s a really beautiful place and features lots of exciting things to do.

 We stayed in Shanklin when we stayed with Park Resorts and it was a great holiday.
 We were there for a week and took advantage of seeing as many sights as we possibly could which can be tricky without a car.
 There are plenty of bus routes around the Island throughout the summer but this dwindle down in the colder months and the train only runs from Ryde down to Shanklin.
 As you can come over by passenger and car ferry having access to a car is really helpful as it means you can see a lot more if the Island without relying on public transport.
 When we went in October the train was running fine down to Shanklin however the buses were a little less frequent.
 We were still able to use the bus transport to get to Newport.

 We had an amazing time at the Isle of Wight zoo after a walk along the beautiful coastline from Shanklin all the way up to Sandown.
 It was a really long walk but we enjoyed exploring the zoo and seeing all the animals there.
 Zoo’s are always great for families and a chance to get up close and personal with the animals.